antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 For the remainder of this post, I will create a series of features for a Todo List Application in React, following Uncle Bob's rules, so you can see the changes over time.
 The intention is to show how the code changes, the way I think, what I write, and most importantly, what I leave out.
-The choice to not add or change the code is just as important as adding or changing code.
+I oftentimes see developers in interviews add more code than they need upfront to address all potential edgecases but those concerns aren't important until problems arise.
+We don't want to forecast problems, we want to solve the problems right in front of us.

-The full code base can be seen at on [CodeSandbox](http://bit.ly/2IW51qj).
+The full code base can be seen on [CodeSandbox](http://bit.ly/2IW51qj).

 ### Create the folder and test file

-There's different ways to organize your files and folders in a Javascript code base.
+There are different ways to organize your files and folders in a Javascript code base.
 I create folders for new files with an index to export contents in order to co-locate important pieces.
 The folder gives us a space to create test files, css, helpers, or child subcomponent folders.